dabhi16/Flutter-quizlet/README.md

 * [Screenshots](#screenshots)

 ## General info
-Quizlet is a true of false quiz app.
+Quizlet is a true or false quiz app.
 This app consists of some questions related to "Flutter".

 Features
 * Track the answers, whether the answer is correct or wrong.